Noyce-Joel/Portfolio-Concept/README.md

 An idea for a portoflio 💡

-Originally it was purely conceptual so it was very cool and inspiring to see that it could actually work 🤙 🎉
+I was so psyched to bring this concept to life! 🤙 🎉

 ## Stack: